Mogollon, New Mexico: History

-During WWI, the demand for gold and silver dropped, and many of Mogollon's mines shut down.
-The population in 1930 had dropped to a reported 200.
-The town grew again during a short resurgence in gold value during the late 1930s, but during World War II it shrank again, never recovering its stature.
+Over 20 mines were built in the Mogollon area.
+By 1914 the mining district produced approximately $1.5 million of gold and silver, about 40% of New Mexico's precious metals for that year.
+In their lifetime, over 18 million ounces of silver were taken from the mines of the Mogollon Mountains, which was one-quarter of New Mexico's total production.
+Close to $20 million in gold, silver and copper were extracted, with silver accounting for about two-thirds of the total.
+Many regarded Silver City as merely a railhead for Mogollon's eight-team freight wagons packed with gold and silver ore.

+As the ore grade decreased, so did profits, and by 1930 the population in had dropped to a reported 200.
+By 1940 mining activity had drastically decreased.
+The Fanny Mill was the only local mill to process the ore in Mogollon, so the closure of the Fanny mines in 1942 also meant the closure of the others, which previously took their ore to Fannie.
+A brief and minor resurgence occurred during World War II, as stagnant mines across the country began to produce needed minerals and precious metals to fuel the wartime manufacturing boom.
+Mining production has ceased since then.

 In 1973, a Spaghetti Western called My Name is Nobody, starring Henry Fonda and Terence Hill, was filmed in Mogollon.
 A saloon and general store in town were built as part of the movie set.

+With refining technology advancement, some attempts have been made to resume operations.
+In the 1980s, Challenge Mining Company was testing ore concentrations but the project never took off.
+By 2023 Canadian mineral exploration company Summa Silver acquired 7,730 acres of claims to the mining district in Mogollon.
+Testing has found high-grade ore, and Summa has ambitions to begin mining pending future results.

-Today the town has several private homes.
-The town is the location of several small businesses, including the Silver Creek Inn, which operates in a former boarding lodge called the Mogollon House built by Frank Lauderbaugh in 1885.
+Today the town has several private homes and a few small businesses, including the Silver Creek Inn, which operates in a former boarding lodge called the Mogollon House built by Frank Lauderbaugh in 1885.
 The establishment is reportedly filled with ghosts from the mining era.

 Mogollon historic district

 The entire Mogollon community was added to the National Register of Historic Places as Fannie Hill Mill and Company Town Historic District in 1987.
 It was cited for its industrial and architectural legacy from 1875 through 1949.

-Several mines were built in the Mogollon area, including the Little Fanny, Champion, McKinley, Pacific, and Deadwood.
-Together with older prospectors they extracted approximately $1.5 million of gold and silver in 1913, about 40% of New Mexico's precious metals for that year.
-In their lifetime, over 18 million ounces of silver were taken from the mines of the Mogollon Mountains, which was one-quarter of New Mexico's total production.
-Close to $20 million in gold and silver were extracted, with silver accounting for about two-thirds of the total.
-Many regarded Silver City as merely a railhead for Mogollon's eight-team freight wagons packed with gold and silver ore.

-With the decline in precious metal values after World War I, it was no longer profitable to continue operating the mines.
-The town grew again after a brief recovery in prices in 1937, but WWII again caused a slash in the demand for precious metals.
-This, accompanied by the devastating fire of 1942, almost finished the town.
-In 1952 the Little Fanny was the only mine in operation.
-Today it is silent.
-When the Little Fanny mine closed, Mogollon deteriorated.